Updated: Sep 29, 2020

 External: Maintains contact with external community groups, partner agencies, schools, parents and others to achieve youth development goals and outcomes.

-Frequent standing and walking; occasional lifting (up to 25 pounds at waist height); hear and understand speech at normal levels; and speak so that others may understand at normal levels.
+PHYSICAL REQUIREMENTS Frequent standing and walking; occasional lifting (up to 25 pounds at waist height); hear and understand speech at normal levels; and speak so that others may understand at normal levels.

 Boys & Girls Clubs are often stressful, busy and noisy environments.
 Program Specialists are expected to work in situations where many member and facilities related activities take place at the same time.